Shyp/waterline/README.md

 });
 ```

+Do NOT allow users to define the `sort` field.

 ## Validations

-Validations are handled by [Anchor](https://github.com/balderdashy/anchor) which is based off of [Node Validate](https://github.com/chriso/node-validator) and supports most of the properties in node-validate.
+Validations are handled by [Anchor](https://github.com/Shyp/anchor) which is based off of [Node Validate](https://github.com/chriso/node-validator) and supports most of the properties in node-validate.
-For a full list of validations see: [Anchor Validations](https://github.com/balderdashy/anchor/blob/master/lib/match/rules.js).
+For a full list of validations see: [Anchor Validations](https://github.com/Shyp/anchor/blob/master/lib/match/rules.js).

 Validations are defined directly in you Collection attributes.
 In addition you may set the attribute `type` to any supported Anchor type and Waterline will build a validation and set the schema type as a string for that attribute.